baloise/design-system/docs/src/components/styles/track-line.md

 ## Sizes

-The sizes helper classes forces the size and break the responsiveness.
+The sizes helper classes forces the size.

 ### Small